yangyt96/yangyt96.github.io/_posts/2021-04-15-ssh-comm-of-zedboard-pc-ethernet.md

+---
+layout: post
+title: "SSH Communication of Zedboard and PC with Ethernet"
+---

 # SSH Communication of Zedboard and PC with Ethernet

 Originally, I am searching for the method to do file transfer between a zedboard and pc, then I get to [this](http://svenand.blogdrives.com/archive/184.html#.YHdYQ-j7SUl).
 From this website, the connection between the zedboard and pc requires a modem router and 2 ethernet cable.
 However, I don't have 2 ethernet cables!
 Instead of connecting your host pc with ethernet cable, you can connect your pc to the modem router through wifi connection.